AlenaGM/theme-change-exercise/README.md

 # Theme change exercise

-Page with possibility to choose a color-theme from select options
+Page with possibility to choose a color-theme from select options :rainbow:

 ## Result
 <br><br>